VBA Code Compilation

 Calling Protected Functions from Office VBA

-End Sub The bridge automatically selects the right runtime (32-bit or 64-bit), so you avoid architecture-specific VBA declarations.
+End Function The bridge automatically selects the right runtime (32-bit or 64-bit), so you avoid architecture-specific VBA declarations.

 What You Gain with Compilation